ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

 These steps assume that the server can access a new, unencrypted {{site.data.keyword.blockstoragefull}} volume that was not formatted or mounted.
 For more information about connecting {{site.data.keyword.blockstorageshort}} to a Linux&reg; host, see [Connecting to storage on Linux&reg;](/docs/BlockStorage?topic=BlockStorage-mountingLinux).

-{{site.data.keyword.blockstorageshort}} that is provisioned in [most data centers](/docs/BlockStorage?topic=BlockStorage-selectDC) is automatically provisioned with provider-managed encryption-at-rest.
+All new {{site.data.keyword.blockstorageshort}} is automatically provisioned with provider-managed encryption-at-rest.
 For more information, see [Securing Your Data - Provider-managed Encryption-At-Rest](/docs/BlockStorage?topic=BlockStorage-mng-data).
 {: note}

 ## What LUKS does